 Midface lift is, therefore, a technique which addresses these changes, making it a popular surgical procedure for people who wish to tackle the signs of ageing.

-Traditional facelift surgery has an effect on the lower part of the face and is often not able to significantly address the lower eyelid and upper cheek areas of the face.
-As such, the midface lift can elevate the fat pad in the cheek (referred to as the malar fat pad), giving the patient greater fullness in the eye and cheek areas, which can create a younger, fresher and more rejuvenated look.
+Traditional facelift surgery impacts the lower part of the face and is often not able to significantly address the lower eyelid and upper cheek areas of the face.
+As such, the midface lift can help elevate the fat pad in the cheek (referred to as the malar fat pad), giving the patient greater fullness in the eye and cheek areas, which can create a younger, fresher and more rejuvenated appearance.

-In addition, more extensive midface lift surgery is an important tool to correct severe lower eyelid retraction, such as following former disastrous blepharoplasty surgery, trauma or facial nerve palsy.
-In these cases, midface lift can create better facial symmetry.
+In addition, midface lift surgery can be used to correct severe lower eyelid retraction, in cases where there has been a previous disastrous blepharoplasty surgery, or where the patient has trauma or facial nerve palsy.
+In these patients, midface lift can create better facial symmetry.

-A midface lift is not able to address problems in the lower eyelids, and will not improve fine lines and wrinkles in the midface area, or crow’s feet.
-If any of these are your main concern, a different procedure may be more worthwhile.
+A midface lift cannot address all problems in the lower eyelids and will not improve crow’s feet or fine lines and wrinkles in the midface area.
+If any of these are your main concern, a different procedure, such as BoNT injections or laser resurfacing, may be more worthwhile.

-There are a variety of techniques that can be used, with incisions in different areas.
-However, the principle is to mobilise the midface tissues and malar fat pad.
+The midface lift procedure can be performed in several ways, with incisions in different areas.
+However, the principle for all techniques is to mobilise the midface tissues and malar fat pad.
 A series of retaining ligaments are freed.
-Once the cheek tissues are freed, they are resuspended and elevated in multiple planes to sit higher and more tightly on the facial skeleton and eye socket.
-The fixation is performed using a series of sutures.
+Once the cheek tissues are freed, they are resuspended and lifted to sit higher and more tightly on the facial skeleton and eye socket.
+The area is then fixed with sutures.

-This procedure is very effective at restoring youthful volume to the cheeks and creating harmony between the lower eyelid and the rest of the face.
-Mid-face lifting can be an essential tool to augment a lower eyelid blepharoplasty.
+Midface lifting is highly effective at restoring youthful volume to the cheeks and creating harmony between the lower eyelid and the rest of the face.
+It can be an essential tool to augment a lower eyelid blepharoplasty.

-During an initial consultation, the surgeon will discuss your reasons for wanting to undergo the procedure, medical history and suitability for surgery.
+During an initial consultation, the surgeon will discuss your reasons for wanting to undergo the procedure, as well as your medical history and suitability for the surgery.
 You will also be asked about any medications you are currently taking, any allergies you might have, smoking habits and other previous surgeries.

 Once it has been decided that you are eligible for midface lift, the surgeon will outline what needs to be done to prepare.
 For instance, if you are taking aspirin or other non-steroidal anti-inflammatory drugs, such as Ibuprofen or Voltarol, you will be instructed to discontinue this for a short period prior to the surgery, as they can increase the risk of bleeding.